neeeruuu/crosscord/README.md

 # Usage
 1. Enable Discord's overlay
 2. Open CrossCord
-3. The moment Discord starts drawing an overlay on a game, CrossCord will draw an overlay on it
+3. The moment Discord draws an overlay on a game, CrossCord will draw a crosshair on top

 # To-do
 - [x] Basic crosshair types (cross, triangle, circle)